 By the start of the twentieth century, academic researchers began to outline the concerning direction that the education system in England was taking.
 Harris and Ranson (2005, p.
 573) referred to teachers’ diminishing autonomy in an education system built on ‘the twin pillars of accountability (inspection, test scores, league tables) and standards (target setting, monitoring, raising achievement plans)’.
 Meanwhile Ball (2006, p.
 11), referring to the increasingly outcomes-driven culture of education, stated: ‘Ethical reflection is rendered obsolete in the process for goal attainment, performance improvement and budget maximisations … Value replaces values, except where it can be shown that values add value.’

-Over time, successive English governments have constructed an educational production line, which, despite the occasional government ministers’ nod towards inclusion and diversity, is more restrictive and more divisive.
+Over time, successive English governments have constructed an educational production line, which, despite the occasional government ministers’ nod towards inclusion and diversity, is restrictive and divisive.
 There are those students lucky enough to have access to all the components necessary to produce a perfectly formed (and suitably accredited) graduate, and then there are ‘seconds’, those who do not have a fighting chance because they are missing one of the components needed.
 An obvious example of this is wealth.

 In a research report by the Institute of Fiscal Studies (Farquharson et al., 2022, n.p.) there was overwhelming evidence that the education system in England continues to leave students from a poorer background behind, with ‘inequalities, such as the disadvantage gap at GCSE … barely changed over the last 20 years’.
 It was noted that the Covid-19 pandemic had particularly impacted on the education of poorer children in primary schools.
 Bridget Phillipson, the Shadow Education Secretary, summarised that: ‘12 years of Conservative governments have utterly failed to tackle inequalities across the education system’, resulting in a system that was ‘holding back young people’s opportunities and life chances’ (Weale, 2022, n.p.).
 It is only fair to say that our previous, neoliberal government played their own small, but significant part in the steady narrowing of opportunities for children who do not fit the privileged, white, middle-class mould, too.

 When Solvason et al. (2020) interviewed leaders at maintained nursery schools located in areas of deprivation, all of them shared how, as a result of persistent cuts in funding, they were now struggling to function.
 Most nurseries had resorted to consistent fundraising to provide basic necessities for the children, and many of the staff needed to sustain a second form of paid employment to reach a living wage.
-They persevered because they felt a moral obligation towards those families with whom they worked, helping them through poverty, homelessness and mental health issues, as all other local government, social welfare systems disappeared.
+They persevered because they felt a moral obligation towards those families with whom they worked, helping them through poverty, homelessness and mental health issues, as other local government, social welfare systems disappeared.
 More recent, unpublished research by the authors reported school teaching assistants accessing food banks intended for the struggling families at a school during the Covid-19 pandemic.
 When Ambrose (2022, n.p.) spoke with The Childhood Trust’s chief executive, Laurence Guinness, he likened ‘the government’s response to the cost-of-living crisis [post-Covid-19] … to a sticking plaster on the gaping wound of growing inequality’.
-Dorling (2018) referred to the growing inequality in Britain as a ticking time bomb.
+Dorling (2018) referred to the inequity in Britain as a ticking time bomb.
 There is a sense of crisis looming, and it is our younger generations, having already experienced such a significant upheaval in their lives during the pandemic, who will continue to bear the brunt of this deprivation.